 * * *

 Addie primped in the fifty-year-old Victorian mirror.
-Her store was devoid of customers at the moment, so she took her time, reshaping a few blonde curls with her fingers, titling her hat, shifting the seams of the green taffeta dress, and flicking a speck of lint from the matching, velvety heels.
+Her store was devoid of customers at the moment, so she took her time, reshaping a few blonde curls with her fingers, tilting her hat, shifting the seams of the green taffeta dress, and flicking a speck of lint from her matching, velvety heels.

 “I thought you were just meeting with your lawyer to discuss business?” she heard from somewhere behind her.

-“I am,” Addie said loudly, running her fingers over the hand carved walnut frame of the mirror.
+“I am,” Addie said loudly, running her fingers over the hand-carved walnut frame around the mirror.
 The relic no longer matched the updated, Moderne décor of her shop, but she couldn’t bear to replace it.
 It was the first fixture Great-Aunt Mae, the store’s founder, owned outright, and it made a beautiful, sentimental statement.
 “But—you know—,” she admitted to Louise, “David is rather attractive, and we don’t just discuss business.”

 She had.
-Addie turned around and pulled a complementary stole off the back of the blond wood chair next to the mirror.
+Addie turned around and pulled a complementary stole off the back of the blond, wooden chair next to the mirror.
 She wrapped it around her shoulders, and the white fox fur sensually tickled her neck.

-“What I know,” Addie said, picking her clutch purse and portfolio up off the chair, “is that this dress will sell quickly, long before I have a chance to wear it for an ‘evening engagement’.”
+“What I know,” Addie said, picking up her clutch purse and portfolio from off the chair, “is that this dress will sell quickly, long before I have a chance to wear it for an evening engagement.”

-Once on the sidewalk, the sharp January chill convinced her to slip on her gloves.
+Once on the sidewalk, the sharp, January chill convinced her to slip on her gloves.
 The bright sun had been deceptive, and it had not warmed up as much as she had hoped since she was out at seven a.m.
-She popped opened her metal framed purse.
+She popped open her metal-framed purse.

-Addie glanced up from the inside of her bag to a man she was positive she’d never seen before.
-The hair below the rim of his felt hat appeared as a warm brown, and under his sensible long wool coat she guessed his frame was lean.
+Addie glanced up from the inside of her bag toward a man she was positive she’d never seen before.
+The hair below the rim of his felt hat appeared as a warm-brown color, and under his sensible, long, wool coat she guessed his frame was lean.
 But the two things about him that struck her the most were the way he looked at her and his large, shiny, metal case.

 “Can I help you?” she asked, hoping she could.

-“Rothschild, Newton and Willoby,” Addie interrupted.
+“Rothschild, Newton & Willoby,” Addie interrupted.
 “And you’re wondering why the address you have is for an abandoned storefront.”

 “I knew I was asking the right person,” he said.
 He glanced to Addie’s shop.
 “Were you doing some modeling here this morning?”